Republicans Want To Leave You Voicemail -- Without Ever Ringing Your Cellphone

 The student loan scammers are already doing this.
 One company was calling-not-calling my phone five times an hour?
 Not a distraction?
 It certainly is!
 My phone still goes vrrt-vrrt, and I sti

-"Immense opposition from consumer advocates" (Score:3)
+"Immense opposition from consumer advocates" (Score:2, Insightful)

 ought to include tarring, feathering, and dragging those responsible out of town on a rail - first in effigy, then on the living, breathing offenders themselves if the measures applied to their effigies don't convince them to do the right thing.
 It's time for beleaguered citizens to hand these fuckers their asses - literally if necessary.

-They do this in Australia (Score:4, Informative)
+They do this in Australia (Score:5, Informative)

 And they send you SMS messages.
 The best way to describe it is *FUCKING ANNOYING*.
 You listen to you messages and then you hear some shit "Did you know that such and such is a dick and therefore has no business in politics: Vote Asshole - We're full of shit".